serenebliss0/serenebliss0/README.md

 ### ✨ about me
 i like solving problems, building things that (eventually) work, and learning literally everything.
-when i'm not coding, i’m reading, writing, learning Illustrator, After Effects, 3D Modeling in blender, Phtoshop, Premiere Pro, or just vibing with music.
+when i'm not coding, i’m reading, writing, learning Illustrator, After Effects, 3D Modeling in blender, Photoshop, Premiere Pro, or just vibing with music.

 ---